srimon12/vllm-factory/README.md

 Production traffic is heterogeneous: staggered requests at unpredictable intervals, mixed sequence lengths, variable batch sizes — none of it neatly padded or synchronized.
 Vanilla PyTorch pipelines (GLiNER, PyLate, SentenceTransformers) process requests sequentially or require manual batching.
 They block on each `model.forward()`, waste GPU cycles waiting for the next request, and have no scheduler to absorb traffic spikes.

-**vLLM Factory bridges that gap.** Every bespoke encoder architecture — ColBERT, GLiNER, entity linking, multimodal retrieval — gets the same production-grade scheduling and memory management as a 70B chat model.
+**vLLM Factory bridges that gap.** Every bespoke encoder architecture — ColBERT, GLiNER, entity linking, multimodal retrieval — gets the same production-grade scheduling and memory management as a LLMs.
 No fork.
 No custom server.
 Just `vllm serve`.

 Each plugin ships an **IOProcessor** that handles all pre- and post-processing inside the vLLM process.
 Clients send structured JSON (`{"data": {"text": ...}}` or `{"data": {"image": ...}}`), and the IOProcessor converts to model inputs, runs inference, and returns structured results.
 No client-side tokenization.
 No manual `extra_kwargs`.
 Just `POST /pooling`.